 - Vector is an abstract representation of raw data that reiterates its meaning into a comprehensive form for the machine.
 It is a kind of text-to-machine translation of data.

-- The sequence can be described as a collection of data points with some defined order (usually, it is a time-based, there can also be other specific criteria involved).
-An example of sequence can be time series stock market data - single point shows the current price while its sequence over a certain period shows the permutations of the cost.
+- The sequence can be described as a collection of data points with some defined order (usually, it is time-based, there can also be other specific criteria involved).
+An example of sequence can be time-series stock market data - a single point shows the current price while its sequence over a certain period shows the permutations of the cost.

 Unlike other types of neural networks that process data straight, where each element is processed independently of the others, recurrent neural networks keep in mind the relations between different segments of data, in more general terms, context.

 Given the fact that understanding the context is critical in the perception of information of any kind, this makes recurrent neural networks extremely efficient at recognizing and generating data based on patterns put into a specific context.

 In essence, RNN is the network with contextual loops that enable the persistent processing of every element of the sequence with the output building upon the previous computations, which in other words, means Recurrent Neural Network enables making sense of data.